DanielQolami/dani-chat/README.md

 [demo](https://dani-chat.vercel.app/).

-I repeat, this is only the UI, you can't send/receive messages. and if you want functionality, you have to do it, yourself.
+I repeat, this is only the UI, you can't send/receive messages. and if you want functionality, you have to put your own urls and socket destination.

 ### hints:
-the folders and files are structured in a way that you can easily start using.
+the folders and files are structured in a way that you can easily understand and start using.

 the codes inside the "useChat" composable, are written in a way that they can be used in other codebases (like vanilla javascript, react, svelte & ...).